alexanderthacker/conference-feud/README.md

 # conference-feud
 Simple game to interact with an audience at conferences that works without internet.

-How to get working:
+How to:

 1. Edit the Questions and Answers in the answers.js file.
+Make sure to use a plain text editor like Notepad.
 2. Run the index.html file in your browser.
 3. Change the zoom to best fit your projector's resolution.